hasshuss/portfolio/README.md

-Portfolio built with Next.js and TypeScript, inspired by the design of the Apple website.
+Portfolio built with Next.js, TypeScript and Sass

 visit https://www.cheikh-hussein.com to see the prod